Skip to content

 I told myself, the experience that I was having at that moment was different than that of a couple, the couple couldn’t have the same experience as mine, we were two different emotional creatures.

-As Daniel Gilbert, the author of ‘Stumbling on Happiness’ said that happiness cannot be measured but we can only either participate in it or be aware of it.
+As Daniel Gilbert, the author of ‘Stumbling on Happiness‘ said, “Happiness cannot be measured but we can only either participate in it or be aware of it.”

-What I have seen from movies and read from great books is: happiness is internal, it is being.
+What I have seen from movies and reading from great books is: happiness is internal, it is inside us.

-Many great spiritual leaders and great authors have said that calm is also happiness.
+Many great spiritual leaders and great authors, thinkers have said that calm and silence is happiness.

 Many social scientists have based their research on this topic.

-The common saying is we attract happiness, we don’t search for it.
+The common theme is we attract happiness internally by accepting our own identity, we don’t search for it outside.

-Because this is our human nature, we always search for happiness.
+Because this is our human nature, we always search for happiness outside as a quick fix.

-I remember one of my mentors who told me that whether the person is happy from inside or searching for happiness, always look for two simple characters.
+I remember one of my mentors who told me that whether the person is happy from inside or searching for happiness outside, always look for two simple characters.

-These two characters are: unhappy people always argue, they argue a lot about anything, big or small, and most importantly, they argue to win.
+These two characters are: unhappy people always argue, they argue a lot about anything, big or small, and most importantly, they argue to win their point of view or on anything.

-The person who argues has ego, it suppresses happiness.
+The person who argues has ego, which is like chemical poison in the body, it suppresses happiness.

-They don’t care about facts, figures, and knowledge.
+They don’t care about facts, figures, knowledge, and other person’s point of view.
+They don’t enjoy it.

-Ego comes when you are not happy with your life, you have a lot of dissatisfaction inside you, mostly created by self centered confinement.
+Ego comes when we are not happy with our own life, we have a lot of dissatisfaction inside us, mostly created by our own self-centered confinements.

-When ego is gone, humility comes, then you smile naturally, this is how happiness emerges.
+When ego is gone, humility comes, empathy comes, then we smile naturally, this is how happiness emerges inside us.

-If you are happy then you discuss things with positive intention but you never argue.
+One thing I learnt over the years is that if we are happy then we discuss things with positive intention but we never argue.

-Discussion is not an argument, discussion is sharing with others, when you show a sharing attitude, your mind glows and you become happy.
+Discussion is not an argument, discussion is sharing views with others, when we show a sharing attitude, our mind glows and we become happy.
+We produce happy hormones like dopamine, serotonin, endorphins, and oxytocin.

-Always share or transfer your happiness whatever it is, small or big, it always multiplies in ample quantities.
+Always share or transfer your happiness to others whatever it is, small or big, it always multiplies in different forms and speeds.

 The second characteristic of unhappiness is gossiping.

-If we are not happy with our life then we talk about other people.
+If we are not happy with our own life then we talk about other people.

-Remember, if we gossip with somebody, somebody also gossips about us.
+Remember, if you gossip with somebody, somebody also gossips about you in your absence.

-Gossiping is the elongation of our dissatisfaction about our own life in a fake happy appearance.
+Gossiping is the expression of our dissatisfaction about our own life in a fake happy appearance for a moment.

-We are just taking time to avoid our unhappiness for the time being.
+We are just taking time to avoid our own unhappiness for the time being.
+It’s same like to have a relaxation with a puff of a cigarette.

-Remember, happy people always talk about ideas and experiences, they don’t gossip about things, appearance, and habits of other people.
+Remember, happy people always listen and talk about ideas and experiences, they don’t gossip about things, appearance, and habits of other people who are not present there.

-Nowadays, happiness has been contaminated by things; money which never becomes enough, big house which never becomes big enough, big car which never becomes luxurious enough, and many others.
+Nowadays, happiness has been contaminated by many things.
+Most common are like money which never becomes enough; big house which never becomes big enough; big car which never becomes luxurious enough.
+There are many other things like status symbol, fame, and jewelry or luxury items.

 Our happiness never becomes happy enough if we constantly look for things to possess.